What is a central heating inhibitor and do you need it?

 Remove the adaptor and tighten the plug back up.
 You should not tighten the valve too much as this could cause damage to the ‘O” ring.

-Turn the radiator valve back on and then turn the valves anti clockwise to open them.
-Unscrew the radiator valve which you can remove the bleed plug with a spanner.
+Turn the radiator valve back on and then turn the valves anti-clockwise to open them.
+Unscrew the radiator valve, from which you can remove the bleed plug with a spanner.

 Attach the Chemical inhibitor dosing pipe.
 Some brands include a dosing connector with the bottle that can be attached to the radiator plug, or you can also use a funnel or flexible tube if you don’t own an adaptor.